hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

-In this lab we're going to clone a workload and prove that it's identical to the previous.
+In this lab we're going to clone a workload and prove that it's identical to the machin we cloned it from.
 For fun, we will use a Centos 7 image for this work.
 We're going to download and customise the image, launch a virtual machine via OpenShift Virtualization based on it, and then clone it - we'll then test to see if the cloned machine works as expected.

 Let's begin by checking we have a availale PV for this work: